 In West Virginia, you can exempt the below personal property.
 These exemptions are all found in §38-10-4.

-In West Virginia you can exempt up to $2,400 of equity in your car, truck, van, SUV, motorcycle, or other vehicle. §38-10-4(b).
+In West Virginia, you can exempt up to $2,400 of equity in one vehicle, such as a car, truck, van, SUV, or motorcycle. §38-10-4(b).
 (Learn more about the West Virginia motor vehicle exemption.)

 Social Security. §38-10-4(j)(1)

 Veteran’s benefits.
 38-10-4(j)(2)